-If you’ve reached the Social Security tax wage limit for 2017, or expect to before year-end, yours is an enviable problem indeed: how best to spend the extra dollars you get back in your paycheck.
+If you’ve reached the Social Security tax wage limit for this year, or expect to before year-end, yours is an enviable problem indeed: how best to spend the extra dollars you get back in your paycheck.

 Higher-income workers effectively get a raise each year once they hit the maximum earnings amount subject to Social Security taxation, at least until the new tax year begins on January 1.
 Like an unexpected raise or bonus, those extra dollars can help to fortify your financial position with minimal pain, but only if you put that money to work.

 “I work primarily with physicians who generally all cross over that taxable wage base at some point during the year, so a lot of what I do is to educate them on how their paychecks get taxed and how to take advantage,” said Adam Claerbout, a wealth advisor and president of Physician’s Wealth Resource in Indianapolis, Indiana.
 “Most people have no idea, so my job is to say, ‘Hey, you’re going to get this Social Security ‘bonus’ halfway through the year and we need to plan for that.’”

 The Social Security tax

 Most employees pay 6.2 percent of their wages to help fund Social Security, the federal insurance program that provides benefits to eligible seniors, survivors, and the disabled.
 Their employers pay an additional 6.2 percent for a total of 12.4 percent.
 The self-employed pay the full 12.4 percent on their own.1

 The Social Security payroll tax, along with a separate 1.45 percent (2.9 percent for the self-employed) tax for Medicare, is collected under the Federal Insurance Contributions Act (FICA).
 If your income exceeds $200,000 for individual filers, or $250,000 for married couples filing jointly, you must pay an additional 0.9 percent tax to Medicare.
 2